amarder/locovote/frontend/src/schools.md

 });
 return my_plot;
 }
-return "Select a row in the table above to see the corresponding data.";
+return "Select schools or districts from the table above to visualize their performance trends and compare results.";
 }
 ```

 <div class="card">${make_plot()}</div>

+---

+## About the Data

-Data comes from the [Department of Elementary and Secondary Education](https://educationtocareer.data.mass.gov/Assessment-and-Accountability/Next-Generation-MCAS-Achievement-Results/i9w6-niyt/about_data).
+Test results are from the Massachusetts Comprehensive Assessment System (MCAS), the state's standardized testing program.
+Data is provided by the [Massachusetts Department of Elementary and Secondary Education](https://educationtocareer.data.mass.gov/Assessment-and-Accountability/MCAS-Achievement-Results/i9w6-niyt/about_data).

+**Understanding the Metrics:**
+- **Exceeding Expectations:** Students demonstrate comprehensive understanding and skills beyond grade-level standards
+- **Meeting or Exceeding Expectations:** Students meet or surpass the minimum proficiency standards for their grade level